10:00

 Solution

-# A tibble: 4,867 × 17
+health# A tibble: 4,867 × 17

 FID `Facility Number` `Facility Name` HMIS Province District Division